 Easy assembly and disassembly

 If you're looking for a safe, affordable solution for entertaining kids outside in warm weather, the H2OGO!
 Underwater Oasis Spray Pool.
-They'll love the included inflatable dolphins, which can be connected to your garden hose to spray water (or used for other games, like a ring toss).
+They'll love the included inflatable dolphin, which can be connected to your garden hose to spray water (or used for other games, like a ring toss).
 The pool as a whole can hold up to 555 gallons of water—and at more than 8 feet wide, there's plenty of room for multiple kiddos to splash around.

 Parents will also be happy to know that this pool is super easy to set up: it takes just under 10 minutes to inflate, deflate, and store, so you can easily schedule playtime, anytime.
 What's more, the 3-ply Tritech liner is puncture-resistant (and it also comes with a repair patch, just in case), making this a pool that will last you for seasons to come.